 “Staying in touch” is possible, and it doesn’t always take a lot of effort—it can be as simple as keeping up a Snapchat streak once a day (because why not prolong Snapchat’s slow demise a little longer).

 2. ...but your friendship will be different.

-This long-distance friend isn’t going to be the one you go clubbing with every Friday night, obviously.
+This long-distance friend isn’t going to be the one you go to parties with every Friday night, obviously (especially while we're physically distancing).
 If they were before, it might take a while to adjust into the kind of relationship that’s possible when you’re long-distance friends.

 Instead of going out together, you can chat on the phone, play video games, or even read a book at the same time and chat online about what you thought!

 The term can be a platitude, so regardless of how much you communicate, stay friends rather than just stay in touch.
 Just because you’re speaking more infrequently doesn’t mean that your conversations have to be surface-level.
 I’ve found that my friends outside my Vancouver bubble (or wherever I happen to be) have given me really great advice.

 A bit of distance from your friends can make for an interesting perspective on the other person’s life, as it allows for some more objectivity.
 Don’t be afraid to open up and share!